-The opportunity to catch a Frank Zappa concert presented itself in the month before Nixon’s landslide re-election (CREEP, the true name of his committee!), lest you think having Frank Z. in town makes life bearable – it still wasn’t, but was fun as hell to get away every once in a while.
+The opportunity to catch a Frank Zappa concert presented itself in the month before Nixon’s landslide re-election (CREEP was his MAGA), lest you think having Frank Z. in town makes life bearable – it still wasn’t, but was fun as hell to get away every once in a while.
 I was in my last semester of college, working on an underground weekly, where I was sports editor and a variety of other things on the distribution and sales end.
 It was enough to make me think I might score an interview.

 Knowing that the last thing he’d be interested in is another college kid asking inane questions about the true color of the sky, or if he knew the original lyrics to Louie Louie, I told the security guy not to worry, that I was a sports writer.
 Frank calls up front, What’d he say?
 Guy says he says he’s a sportswriter.
 Frank says, let him in.

 I was under the influence of many foreign sources at the time, such as Eugene Ionesco and Samuel Beckett, and Julian Beck and the Living Theatre – they are American but didn’t act like it.
 I’d also recently spent a year as a philosophy major, which is a major obstruction along any path to Nirvana.
 So I opened my pocket notebook and asked Frank a series of questions as if for his high school yearbook profile.
 I threw in an existential question, for balance, and he played along like the sport I knew him to be.